Shopify vs GoDaddy – which one’s better for an eCommerce site?

 Plan | Features |

 Shopify isn’t exactly affordable or budget-friendly, especially if you’re a small business owner.
-But it is a powerful platform that is worth investing in if you’re after a functional and customizable online store.
+It’s a powerful platform that is worth investing in if you’re after a functional and customizable online store.

-Additionally, also bear in mind the transaction fee.
+Transaction fees are something you should keep in mind.
 If you’re selling more, it makes sense to keep the transaction fees lower.
-So, do weigh if the cheaper plan will cost you more in terms of transaction fees.
+So, consider if the cheaper plan will cost you more in terms of transaction fees.

-Shopify’s $79.00/mo plan is the best deal for most businesses as it offers plenty of value for your buck.
-But, you might need to upgrade to Shopify Advanced if you have a bigger business – lower transaction fees often pay off when you sell more.
+Shopify’s $105.00/month plan is the best deal for most businesses, as it offers plenty of value for the price.
+But you might need to upgrade to the Advanced plan if you have a bigger business – lower transaction fees often pay off when you sell more.

 GoDaddy plans

-Ecommerce plan ($20.99/mo) – the package comes with a free SSL, a custom domain, online store functionalities, GoDaddy Insights, email marketing, and allows to sell up to 5 000 products.
+The Commerce plan ($20.99/month) comes with a free SSL, a custom domain, online store functionalities, GoDaddy Insights, email marketing, and the ability to sell up to 5000 products.

-$14.99/mo for a website builder with eCommerce capabilities is pretty affordable.
+$20.99/month for a website builder with eCommerce capabilities is pretty affordable.
 But keep in mind that while GoDaddy doesn’t charge transaction fees, the payment gateways you’ll end up using do.
-GoDaddy Payments charges 2.3% + $0.30 per transaction while others charge 2.9% + $0.30 for every transaction.
+GoDaddy Payments charges 2.3% plus $0.30 per transaction, while others charge 2.9% plus $0.30 for every transaction.

-If you’re looking for full eCommerce functionality, GoDaddy offers a single Ecommerce plan.
-To save your wallet and get the best value, opt for it to be billed yearly.
+If you’re looking for full eCommerce functionality, GoDaddy offers a single eCommerce-specific plan.
+To save your wallet and get the best value, opt for yearly billing.

 Now that we know what to expect from each provider, let’s see how their pricing plans stack up against each other.